sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-server-Xephyr</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A nested server
+Short desc    : A nested server
 URL          : http://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : Xephyr is an X server which has been implemented as an ordinary
+Descript     : Xephyr is an X server which has been implemented as an ordinary
              : X application.
 It runs in a window just like other X applications,
              : but it is an X server itself in which you can run other software.
 It
              : is a very useful tool for developers who wish to test their